Information for International-Qualifying BC Athletes

 Qualification Totals

-In order to be considered an International Athlete by CWHFC, there are two thresholds you must meet.
+In order to be considered an International Athlete by WCH, there are thresholds you must meet.
 Each Threshold represents eligibility to compete at a different level, pending team selection.
 Note: unlike meeting the National-Qualifying Marker, meeting an International Qualifying Marker does not guarantee selection to a team.
 This process is further explained in the International Team Selection Process section.
+The below Minimum Thresholds of Performance are based upon a Marker System which is set and reviewed annually by WCH and the High Performance Committee; all Thresholds have an assigned percentage listed which shows what percent of the Senior Marker is needed to meet the Threshold (i.e. 85 or 88%).
+The Markers, themselves, are based on a review of Elite performance in each weight category globally, and levelled out to create a consistent qualifying threshold across weight categories in Canada that are competitive at the International level.

 -